Twisting Pushing Edging – Your Skiing Controls

 EDGING – Your Grip

-Edging is equivalent to leaning your bike.
-Lean the bike when negotiating a change of direction and your tyres grip the surface.
-Lean your legs when negotiating a change of direction and your edges grip the snow.
+Edging is equivalent to tilting your bike into a turn.
+Tilt the bike when negotiating a change of direction and your tyres grip the surface.
+Tilt your legs when negotiating a change of direction and your edges grip the snow.
+Edging is infinitely variable just like tilting your bike.

 PUSHING – Your Brakes

 Pushing is the equivalent of using the brakes on your bike.
-Push the brake pads against the rim of the wheel using your brake levers and you create resistance between the two surfaces and slow down.
-Push the edges or base of your skis against the snow using your legs to move and displace snow and you create resistance between the two surfaces and slow down.
+Push the brake pads against the rim of the wheel using your brakes and you create resistance between the two surfaces and control speed.
+Push the edges or bases of your skis against the snow using your legs and feet to move and displace snow and you create resistance between the two surfaces and slow down.

 These three steering elements exist in most forms of transport.